hsnlab/SLAMBUC/docs/slambuc_api.md

                             tree_name: str = DEF_FAAS_TREE_PREFIX)
 ```

-Generate Serverless/Faas service trees with attributes from predefined and extracted distributions
+Generate Serverless/Faas service trees with attributes from predefined and extracted distributions.

+**Arguments**:

+- `data_dir`: directory of saved trees
+- `Alpha`: power of preferential attachment (default: 1.0)
+- `a`: attractiveness of vertices with no edges (default: 0.0)
+- `iteration`: number of generated trees
+- `start`: minimum of size intervals
+- `end`: maximum of size intervals
+- `step`: step size of intervals
+- `tree_name`: prefix name of tree files

 <a id="slambuc.gen.microservice"></a>